 I didn’t know what I had until I lost it.
 How many times have we heard that deep-rooted cliché?
 Those few powerful words pack so much meaning.
 As for anything, we don’t really fully understand the value of what we have until it is gone.
 So true.

 I feel invisible sometimes and long for the person I used to be.
 Yet, I strangely welcome who I have become.
 I persevered and fought through those first years of “firsts.”
-I powered through the guilt of my first smile since she died, her first birthday, every visit to Starbucks without her, the overwhelming jealousy seeing others with complete families, the continued dance sign ups in the mail, and so much more.
+I powered through the guilt of my first smile since she died, her first birthday, every visit to Starbucks without her, camping trips, the overwhelming jealousy seeing others with complete families, the continued dance sign ups in the mail, and so much more.

 Amidst the pain and sorrow, I first felt a faint sense of inner peace, slowly growing more prevalent in my heart, allowing me to know deep within that somehow God would make this alright.
 It took relinquishing control to Him, trusting that He would carry me through.
 I knew I couldn’t do this on my own.